ShmidtAlex/pizza/README.md

 # generate static project
 $ npm run generate

+#for using fake api find in my repo fakeServerPizza, download and
+$ npm install
 ```

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).